MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-container-networking.md

 - distribute traffic using a *load balancer* between multiple pods hosting the same service or application.

  The Azure Stack HCI platform also helps to simplify virtual networking for AKS on Azure Stack HCI clusters by providing the "underlay" network in a highly available manner.
-When you create a AKS cluster, we also create and configure an underlying `HAProxy` load balancer resource.
+When you create an AKS cluster, we also create and configure an underlying `HAProxy` load balancer resource.
 As you deploy applications in a Kubernetes cluster, IP addresses are configured for your pods and Kubernetes services as endpoints in this load balancer.

 ## AKS on Azure Stack HCI IP address resources